IgorBG/SCM/source/lectures/logistics_costs/logistic_costs.md

 Cost management in SKU inventory management; Modeling of material supplies at constant consumption level; Modeling supply under variable consumption

-Keywords: stock keeping unit ?(SKU); ordering cost, holding cost, logistics cost
+Keywords: stock keeping unit (SKU); ordering cost, holding cost, logistics cost

 Dynamic stock management models are used in information systems (ERP, WMS, IMS) supporting and automating the work of the supply department, warehouse, transport and others.
 Supply modeling can include running a simulation, forecasting consumption, estimating costs.
 In this lecture we will focus on cost estimation.
 Thus, the models we use show what costs are expected for one or another procurement option.